eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-awscli.md

 Console, so that you can run scripts or upload Templates or other files which may be needed.
 This project should be checked out to the ~/src/eucalyptus/euca-demo directory.

-In examples below, credentials are specified via the --profile=PROFILE and --region=REGION options.
+In examples below, credentials are specified via the --profile PROFILE and --region REGION options.
 Normally you could shorten the command lines by use of the AWS_DEFAULT_PROFILE and AWS_DEFAULT_REGION environment variables set to appropriate values, but there is a conflict which prevents that alternative for this demo.
 We must switch back and forth between AWS